jepegit/cellpy/docs/fundamentals/basic_usage.md

 >>> c.to_csv(out_folder)
 ```

+### 4. Basic operations
-Or maybe you want to take a closer look at the capacities for the different cycles?
+Maybe you want to take a closer look at the capacities for the different cycles?
 No problem.
 Now you are set to extract data for specific cycles and steps:

 ```